babysnakes/dot-local-dns/README.md

 You may also want to access other local services (e.g., NAS shares) by name rather than by IP address.

 That's where DotLocal-DNS comes in.
-By default, it resolves any hostname ending in .local (e.g., nas.local) to 127.0.0.1.
+By default, it resolves any hostname ending in .loc (e.g., nas.loc) to 127.0.0.1.
 You can also configure specific hosts to resolve to custom IP addresses, making local access easier and more intuitive.